-Allan Halse Deserves Justice For Attacks Directed From Bully Employers
+Allan Halse Deserves Justice for Attacks Directed from Bully Employers

 Following losing to one of Halse's clients instead of improving the toxicity of the environment their employees are placed within, Ranguira Trust Board found themselves to be a willing partner in the ERA’s organized attacks directed at Halse and his charitable organization CultureSafe NZ.

 Halse often presents himself with an adversary manner towards employers and the ERA.
-Advocacy towards employees is a natural demeanor for Halse who is a hardened representative of union policy..
+Advocacy towards employees is a natural demeanour for Halse who a hardened representative of union policy is.